To determine the set of constraints that cause infeasibility, there are two questions you can ask Gurobi Optimizer:

 - What subset of the model is responsible for making it infeasible?

 - What are the changes you may need to apply to your model to regain feasibility?

-To answer the second question you can compute the smallest perturbation to the model that would be sufficient to recover model's feasibility (i.e., smallest with respect to a specified metric).
-Here, the corresponding methods are model.feasRelax() and model.feasRelaxS() (think of 'S' suffix in the naming convention as 'Simplified').
+To answer the second question, you can compute the smallest perturbation to the model that would be sufficient to recover the model's feasibility (i.e., smallest with respect to a specified metric).
+Here, the corresponding methods are model.feasRelax() and model.feasRelaxS() (think of the 'S' suffix in the naming convention as 'Simplified').